Get ready to laugh the night away at The Four Day Weekend Musical

-DALLAS(KDAF)— 4 friends with a dream and a passion for comedy, and $700 each, formed the Four Day Weekend Comedy Troupe.
+DALLAS(KDAF)— Four friends with a dream and a passion for comedy, and $700 each, formed the Four Day Weekend Comedy Troupe.

 Get a front-row seat and prepare to laugh with some of the best performers in Dallas.
 We’re talking about the Four Day Weekend.
 It’s been 25 years and they’re still the funniest people.